Dell PowerFlex - powerflex

 the discovered mode

 The mode gets discovered automatically if the system provides the necessary kernel modules.
-Currently, only nvme is supported.
+This can be either nvme or sdc.

 powerflex.pool